Abortion, Gospel

 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 Romans 10:9

 This is the gospel.
-Turn from your sin and trying to earn favor with God by your so-called good behavior and throw yourself on the mercy of God, trusting Christ’s finished work on the cross to forgive your sin and make you righteous in God’s eyes.
+Turn from your sin and from trying to earn favor with God by your so-called good behavior and throw yourself on the mercy of God, trusting Christ’s finished work on the cross to forgive your sin and make you righteous in God’s eyes.

 That’s what salvation – or becoming a Christian – is.
 Adding anything to the gospel or taking anything away from it is not salvation or biblical Christianity.
 It is a false gospel.
 Believing a false gospel will not forgive your sin, make you right with God, or take you to Heaven when you die.
 Unfortunately, many people believe a false gospel and there are many people who claim to be Christians, pastors, and Bible teachers who teach a false gospel.